-The purpose of security analytics in an organization
+The purpose of security analytics in an organisation

-- Determine and monitor the health of the organization from a security lens
+- Determine and monitor the health of the organisation from a security lens

 - Help executives meet business objectives by tracking and measuring progress on security goals